mahmoudimus/ac/docs/public/concepts/conditions.md

 will be checked for the current user.
 The first two conditions check project permissions and the last one checks global permissions.
 Below you will find all the built-in permission keys.

-Note that you may also provide any of your custom permission keys.
-Permissions defined by add-ons need to be prefixed with an add-on key followed by two underscores and only then the permission key as defined in the module descriptor, for example: `your.add.on.key__yourPermissionKey`.
+Note that you may also provide any of your custom permission keys (defined in the [project](../modules/jira/project-permission.html) or [global](../modules/jira/global-permission.html) permission module).
+Permissions defined by add-ons need to be prefixed with an add-on key followed by two underscores and only then the custom permission key, for example: `your.add.on.key__yourPermissionKey`.

 ##### Project permission keys